eyaget/academic-kickstart2/content/author/admin/_index.md

 +++

-Eyasu Getahun Chekole is a research scientist at Institute for Infocomm Research (I2R), A*STAR.
+Eyasu is a research scientist at Institute for Infocomm Research (I2R), A*STAR.
 His research interests include privacy and security of systems and critical infrastructures.